 Sometimes when Mrs. Puga talked my friend Noah and I cracked up, but then she would yell at us.
 She hated us pretty fast, even if we were good most of the time.

 Mrs. Cash, our consumer science teacher, was a nitpicker.
-She yelled at us about not using the right font on a mini-project that counted for a millionth of our grade.
+She yammered at us about not using the right font on a mini-project that counted for a millionth of our grade.
 That drove everybody crazy.
-She was a nut.
+She was a nut, for sure.

 Science was my favorite subject.